reyleo/playset/README.md

  * iPad
  * Android with modern browser

-Optimized for touch interfaces, but works on desktop as well.
+Optimized for touch interfaces, but works on desktops as well.

 Features:
 * Up to 6 players
-* Timer for single player game
+* Timer in single player mode
 * Top scores
 * Pause/Resume